-With over 71% of the vote, your Reign FC Newcomer of the Year is Bethany Balcer.
+With over 71% of the vote, the Sounder at Heart Reign FC Newcomer of the Year is Bethany Balcer.
 The NAIA star — and NWSL Rookie of the Year — led the Reign in scoring this year, scoring 6 goals and assisting 2 others while playing 1,763 minutes.

 Also receiving a notable number of votes were Reign FC MVP Casey Murphy (20%) and Ifeoma Onumonu (5%).